 Save the date!
 Make Music Cleveland 2017 will take place on Wednesday, June 21st.
-Registration for musicians and venues will open on March 1st.
-Check back for updates!
+Registration for musicians and venues is now open!

 Make Music Cleveland is an all day celebration of music!
 In 2017, the event returns to our city for the second year.
 From rock & roll to reggae, hip-hop to opera, musicians of all ages and playing abilities put on hundreds of free concerts, jam sessions, and other exciting events in public spaces throughout the city of Cleveland, Cuyahoga, and Lorain counties.
 All are welcome to participate- no experience necessary!
 Become part of a diverse community of musicians and join us in filling the streets and neighborhoods with music.

 Make Music Cleveland is based on France’s Fête de la Musique, a national musical holiday inaugurated in 1982.
 The festival has become an international phenomenon celebrated in more than 800 cities in 110 countries, including Germany, Italy, Egypt, Syria, Morocco, Australia, Vietnam, Congo, Cameroon, Fiji, Colombia, Chile, Nepal, and Japan.